 What is THC?

 THC, or delta-9-tetrahydrocannabinol, is one of the most well-known cannabinoids found in cannabis.
 It is primarily responsible for the psychoactive effects commonly associated with cannabis consumption.
-THC specifically targets cannabinoid receptors in the brain and central nervous system in its interactions with the body's endocannabinoid system.
+THC differ specifically targets cannabinoid receptors in the brain and central nervous system in its interactions with the body's endocannabinoid system.

 Definition and Chemical Structure